da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

-destResc : The resource group name, the syncing should go to, homezone : The own zone name min_copies : The minimal copies need if not overruled by Clients (CB client does this in its preservation system)
+destResc : The resource group name, the syncing should go to, homezone : The own zone name min_copies : The minimal copies need if not overruled by Clients (CB client does this in its "preservation system" settings)
-retryOlderThanHours: Retry all not fulfilled copies older than given hours.
+retryOlderThanHours: Retry all not fulfilled copies older than given amount of "hours".

 For easier mantaintng these actions you might pass your settings directly to the job!

 The synchronize service is not started by the rule engine anymore.
 Therefore all messages will go to the rodsLog file of iRODS.